The Snows of Kilimanjaro (1952 film)

-The Snows of Kilimanjaro is a 1952 American Technicolor romantic adventure film directed by Henry King from a screenplay by Casey Robinson, based on the 1936 short story of the same name by Ernest Hemingway.
+The Snows of Kilimanjaro is a 1952 American romantic adventure film directed by Henry King from a screenplay by Casey Robinson, based on Ernest Hemingway's 1936 short story of the same name first published in Esquire magazine in 1936 and then republished in The Fifth Column and the First Forty-Nine Stories (1938).
 It stars Gregory Peck as Harry Street, Susan Hayward as Helen, and Ava Gardner as Cynthia Green (a character invented for the film).
 The film's ending does not mirror that of the short story.

-Considered by Hemingway to be one of his finest stories, "The Snows of Kilimanjaro" was first published in Esquire magazine in 1936 and then republished in The Fifth Column and the First Forty-Nine Stories (1938).

 The Snows of Kilimanjaro was a critical and commercial success upon its release and became the third highest-grossing film of 1952.
 It was nominated for two Oscars at the 25th Academy Awards, for Best Cinematography, Color and Best Art Direction, Color (Lyle R. Wheeler, John DeCuir, Thomas Little, Paul S. Fox).

-The film has entered the public domain.
+The film has since entered the public domain.

 Plot

 The film begins with the opening words of Hemingway's story: "Kilimanjaro is a snow-covered mountain 19,710 feet high, and is said to be the highest mountain in Africa.
-Its western summit is called the Masai 'Ngje Ngi,' the House of God.
 Close to the western summit there is the dried and frozen carcass of a leopard.
-No one has explained what the leopard was seeking at that altitude."
+No one has explained what the leopard was seeking at that altitude," though the film omits the second sentence of the original quote.

-The story centers on the memories of disillusioned writer, Harry Street, who is on safari in Africa.
-He has a severely infected wound from a thorn prick, and lies outside his tent awaiting a slow death, though in the film it is pointed out he may have acquired the infection from leaping into a muddy river to rescue one of the safari's porters from a hippo after he falls in the river.
+The story centers on the memories of a disillusioned writer, Harry Street, who is on safari in Africa.
+He has a severely infected wound from a thorn prick, and lies outside his tent awaiting a slow death, though in the film it is pointed out he may have acquired the infection from leaping into a muddy river to rescue one of the safari's porters from a hippo after he falls in the river when Harry orders the boat closer to the hippos.
 His female companion, Helen, nurses Harry and hunts game for the larder.

 The loss of mobility brings self-reflection.
 In an often delirious state he remembers his past relationship with Cynthia Green, whom he met in Paris as members of the "Lost Generation."
 Upon the sale of Harry's first novel, rather than rent a nicer home, Harry wishes to go on safari to Africa.
 There he has his happiest moments, including bagging a rhino.
 Cynthia is pregnant, but worries about sharing this news with Harry, who is passionate about his travels and work as a journalist and author.
 Harry only learns about the pregnancy after her miscarriage.
-Suffering depression and sinking into alcoholism, she eventually leaves Harry for a flamenco dancer when she believes Harry is off for a job as a war correspondent.
+Suffering depression and sinking into alcoholism, she eventually leaves Harry for a flamenco dancer when she believes Harry is heading off for a job as a war correspondent.